Kinds of short & feature films showcased at the H. P. Lovecraft Film Festival:

 Best Screenplay (for submitted screenplays)

 Each award winner receives a special award statuette, given during an award ceremony on the last day of the festival.
+Award winners also receive submission waivers for the following season.

 * Only one title per entry.